BaileyBrookes/Weatherstation/README.md

    `BLEModem.c/ BLEModem.c `: This is the driver for communicating with the sensor tag over Bluetooth.

    Note: I was uanable to get the sensortag to connect the the bluetooth modem pruchased.
 I talso esitmated the complexity in writing the UART driver for the modem.
 I am dissapointed in my progress in this error of the project na dwish I had realsied my shortcomings sooner.

+   So the project can compile, the BLEModem.* have been left out of the CMake and

 ## Repository structure
 ### Firmware